 • Understand the structure of and be able to prepare well-balanced world bank standard procurement documents for goods, works and non consultancy services;

 • Upgrade ability to conduct bid evaluation, contract award and contract administration procedures for goods, works and non- consultancy services;

-• Proficient use of international commercial trade terms INCOTERMS.
+• Be proﬁcient in use of international commercial trade terms incoterms.

 Module 1 – setting the framework